-I thought about the various wreaths and themes I had seen around blogland.
-There were of course the wreaths enhanced by jute webbing or burlap…
+I thought about the various wreaths and themes I had seen around blog land.
+There were many wreaths enhanced by jute webbing or burlap.

-As well as wreaths made from coffee filters, which I believe originate from an Anthropologie store display first seen almost 3 years ago…
+As well as wreaths made from coffee filters.
+I believe this look originated from an Anthropologie store display first seen almost 3 years ago.

-I adored both elements.
+Both elements were fantastic.
 I wondered if I could use them both on the same wreath.
-I decided it couldn’t hurt to try.
+It couldn’t hurt to try.

 A previous post covered the huge roll of jute webbing I bought for a song and the various uses that I found in which to use it.
 Trying to use things I already had, I thought about other ways to create paper blossoms as I am not a coffee drinker.
 The thought popped up that several months ago I had purchased two Martha Stewart crepe paper bridal bouquets at Wal Mart on clearance for $2.00.

 I threw the brightly colored bouquets out into the hot Arizona sun for a few days so that the color would fade to just a whisper of pink.
 Afterward, each flower was clipped off to a single bud.
 I made some strong sun tea and dipped the tips of the blossoms into the tea and let them dry.
 This added another layer of color.
 I collected the jute webbing and flowers I had on hand and decided to really max out on favorite themes.
 The faux birds and eggs were purchased at Hobby Lobby for less than $3.00.
 The nests were an item I already had.